kgateway-dev/kgateway.io/content/docs/security/csrf.md

 {{% /callout%}}

 {{% callout type="info"  %}}
-If you use Gloo Gateway Enterprise, you can also set up a Web Application Firewall that is based on Apache ModSecurity.
+If you use {{< reuse "docs/snippets/product-name.md" >}} Enterprise, you can also set up a Web Application Firewall that is based on Apache ModSecurity.
 The filter lets you define CSRF rules in the OWASP Core Rule Set.
 {{% /callout %}}

 ## Set up CSRF